bacdavid/InfomaxVAE/README.md

 ##### Disclaimer
 This project is by David Bachmann (bacdavid).
-It is not published or affilated.
+It is not published or affiliated.

 # InfomaxVAE